Azure/arc_jumpstart_docs/docs/azure_arc_jumpstart/azure_arc_k8s/day2/multi_distributions/container_insights/_index.md

 To create a new extension instance, we will use the _k8s-extension create_ command while passing in values for the mandatory parameters.
 This scenario provides you with the automation to deploy the Azure Monitor cluster extension on your Azure Arc-enabled Kubernetes cluster.

-- Before integrating the cluster with Azure Monitor, click on the "Extensions" tab for the connected Azure Arc cluster to show how the cluster is not currently being assessed by Azure Monitor.
+- Before integrating the cluster with Azure Monitor, click on the "Extensions" tab for the connected Azure Arc cluster to show how the cluster isn't currently being assessed by Azure Monitor.

     ![Screenshot showing the Azure portal with Azure Arc-enabled Kubernetes resource extensions](./01.png)